 There are basically only two ways to listen to music on your motorcycle; external speakers, or headphones.
 Or, helmet speakers.
 Ok, that’s three ways.

 A lot of bigger bikes, cruisers and touring models alike, come with a stereo system.
 This is probably the most effective and convenient way to get your music on.
-Bikes with built in stereos often come with controls that are easy and safe for the rider to operate while moving.
-There are a number of after market speaker systems that can be installed on nearly any motorcycle, some with bluetooth capabilities.
+Bikes with built-in stereos often come with controls that are easy and safe for the rider to operate while moving.
+There are a number of aftermarket speaker systems that can be installed on nearly any motorcycle, some with Bluetooth capabilities.

 The other option is to keep your music to yourself, inside your helmet.
 Personally, I prefer this method.
 A lot of riders will use a standard pair of wired earbuds and try to gingerly slide their helmet on without popping one out (that’s so annoying).
 Then there’s the trick of stringing the wires down your jacket and into the pocket that holds your phone or iPod Shuffle.
 Then, you need to start your playlist, sometimes before you can put on your gloves.

 This takes us to one more reason why listening to music while riding a motorcycle is dangerous.
 Our constant desire to fiddle with our gadgets.
 Trying to adjust the volume, skip a song, or change a playlist can be extremely distracting.
-If you listen to music, this is just going to take some self control.
+If you listen to music, this is just going to take some self-control.
 If you don’t like the song that’s playing, don’t worry, it will be over in 3 1/2 minutes.

 Back to the earbuds.
 Often you will have to turn up the volume pretty high to hear your music over the wind noise.
 This adds more noise to the mix and can cause more damage to your hearing over time.
-An alternative is to use noise cancelling earbuds.
+An alternative is to use noise-cancelling earbuds.
 These will seal out most external noises, just like a pair of foam earplugs, allowing you to hear your music better.

 However, consider this.
 When you ride with earplugs, the wind and engine noise is greatly reduced, but you are still able to hear some things around you, such as a siren or horn.
 Add music to that mix and it’s going to impair your ability to hear those important warnings.

 Ok, let’s explore one more option.
 I’ve ridden many times while listening to music through my headset.
 I have an older Cardo System with two flat speakers that velcro to the inside of my helmet.
 But, here’s what I don’t like about my current system.
-The speakers can be very tinny and at freeway speeds, I can never hear the music of the wind noise no matter how high I turn up the volume.
+The speakers can be very tinny and at freeway speeds, I can never hear the music while riding in the wind no matter how high I turn up the volume.
 Also, I miss all the good bass sounds and I don’t get a good, full music experience.
 Granted, helmet speakers are getting better, and it’s probably time for me to upgrade.